 Teleport to an Area

 showlooksmenu player 1

-Opens up the character customisation screen, allowing you to redesign your appearance.
+Opens up the character customisation screen, thus allowing you to redesign your appearance on the fly.

 Ally with a faction